ministryofjustice/opg-lpa/service-front/content/guidance/People_Applicant.md

 * any of the attorneys can apply to register the LPA
 * those who apply must sign the application form (LPA002)

-If more than 1 attorney applies to register your LPA, OPG will send the registered and stamped LPA to the attorney whose name appears first on the application.
+If more than one attorney applies to register your LPA, OPG will send the registered and stamped LPA to the attorney whose name appears first on the application.

 ### Related help topics
 * [Correspondence address](/help/#topic-correspondence-address)